jehillert/material-ui-styled-components-boilerplate/README.md

 export default GlobalStyle;
 ```
-### EXAMPLE 1A --- Create reusable styled components based on theme.
+### XAMPLE 1A --- Create reusable styled components based on them
 ```javascript
 // path/to/styled-dialog-parts
 import styled from 'styled-components';